EDS-Bioinformatics-Laboratory/reseda/docs/_build/html/_sources/run-with-topos.rst.txt

    nohup bash basespace-copy-data.sh > nohup-copy.out 2> nohup-copy.err < /dev/null &
    nohup bash basespace-calc-checksum.sh > nohup-check.out 2> nohup-check.err < /dev/null &

+The immunogenomics group normally sends a semicolon-separated files with all the required information.
+When you receive a so-called 'pt-table' file you need to copy/paste this information in a 'datasheet'.
+Download one of the earlier datasheets (e.g. from the previous run), edit the header to match it with the latest sequence run and copy/paste the right columns in this sheet.
+The order of the columns is not important, but the column names are.

-Convert the MiSeq sample sheet with MetaData.py (creates a json file)
+Convert the MiSeq sample sheet (datasheet) with MetaData.py (creates a json file)

 .. code-block:: bash

-   python MetaData.py Miseq-sample-Datasheet.csv
+   python MetaData.py Miseq-sample-Datasheet.csv > Miseq-sample-Datasheet.json

-Mount the ResearchDrive webdav server
+Mount the ResearchDrive webdav server if you have not done so already.

 .. code-block:: bash

    sudo mount -t davfs -o uid=bioinfo,gid=bioinfo,rw https://researchdrive.surfsara.nl/remote.php/webdav/amc-immunogenomics /mnt/immunogenomics

-Verify if all data has been copied
+Verify if all data has been copied (optional).
+Note that the SHAsum verification does not work currently.

 .. code-block:: bash

-   python2 VerifyBasespaceCopy.py |grep grep
+   python2 VerifyBasespaceCopy.py -i yyyymmdd_RUNxx_Datasheet.json -r runNN-yyyymmdd-miseq

 You need the mounted ResearchDrive directory name and the json file from the previous step.